fscorrupt/awesome-stars/README.md

 - [felixschndr/mealie-bring-api](https://github.com/felixschndr/mealie-bring-api) - A simple webserver that allows ingredients sent by Mealie to be added to a bring shopping list
 - [RealOrangeOne/docker-db-auto-backup](https://github.com/RealOrangeOne/docker-db-auto-backup) - A script to automatically back up all databases running under docker on a host
 - [mikenobbs/Asset-Assistant](https://github.com/mikenobbs/Asset-Assistant) - A simple python script designed to categorise, move and rename artwork for your personal media server.
-- [nichtlegacy/MediaWatch](https://github.com/nichtlegacy/MediaWatch) - PlexWatch is a Discord bot that provides a real-time dashboard for your Plex media server, featuring active stream monitoring, SABnzbd download tracking, and server uptime stats.
+- [nichtlegacy/MediaWatch](https://github.com/nichtlegacy/MediaWatch) - Self-hosted Discord bot with one live dashboard for Plex or Jellyfin: active streams, library totals, server state, SABnzbd downloads and Uptime Kuma history.
 - [S1N4X/SmithForge](https://github.com/S1N4X/SmithForge) - A tool for combining two 3MF models by overlaying a Hueforge model onto a base model with automatic scaling, positioning, and proper model intersection.
 - [browser-use/web-ui](https://github.com/browser-use/web-ui) - 🖥️ Run AI Agent in your browser.
 - [browser-use/browser-use](https://github.com/browser-use/browser-use) - Agents that use the browser.